Server-Side Tools

 Per-Project Rate Limiting

-Tool calls are rate limited to 45 calls per minute per project.
+Tool calls are rate limited per project (default 45 calls per minute).
 When the limit is exceeded, the tool returns an error response instead of executing.

 Rate Limit Error Response